NOTE: This analysis was updated in March 2022.

 Among non-elderly adults with private health insurance through a large employer, plan payments for administering a vaccine at a doctor’s office ranged from $13 at the 10th percentile to $48 at the 90th percentile with a median payment of $25 in 2018.
 This suggests that COVID vaccines with two doses will likely cost private insurers around $50 to administer per person in sum.

-Medicare will pay providers $28.39 for administering a COVID-19 vaccine requiring a single dose, which is similar to the $25 private insurers typically pay per vaccine administered.
-For COVID-19 vaccines requiring two doses, Medicare will pay a total of about $45 ($16.94 for administration of the initial dose and $28.39 for the final dose).
+Medicare was previously paying providers $28.39 for administering a COVID-19 vaccine requiring a single dose, which is similar to the $25 private insurers typically pay per vaccine administered.
+Since the end of 2021, Medicare has been paying providers $40 per vaccine shot administered for most patients.
 Additionally, CMS has said the Provider Relief Fund can be used to cover COVID vaccine administration costs in excess of payer reimbursements and for uninsured patients.

 Where people are able to access the COVID-19 vaccine will have important implications for access and equity.
 Among Americans who got a flu vaccine, most adults got it at a doctor’s office or retail clinic (pharmacy or store).
 However, a greater share of Hispanic and American Indian or Alaska Native adults reported getting a flu shot at a local health department, clinic, or community health center than the share of White adults.
 Additionally, a lower share of Black, Hispanic, Asian, and American Indian or Alaska Native adults reported getting a flu shot at a retail clinic than the share of White adults.